SteelCompendium/data-gen/Ancestries/Time Raider.md

 “No!”
 Taxiarch Lycaon pointed a finger at the hawklord and strode toward her.
 “You are the elite of Ajax's winged harriers, I am his chosen brigade commander.
 We are not scavengers!
 This one,” he stabbed a gloved finger at the alien, “will come to heel, or I will give her to my war dogs.”
 He turned to face the chained alien, who yawned.
 Lycaon seethed.

-“They may pull you apart,” he said to her, and at this, his squadron of soldiers, all in black leather and golden pauldrons, started making barking sounds.
+“They may pull you apart,” he said to her, and at this, his squadron of [[Soldier|soldiers]], all in black leather and golden pauldrons, started making barking sounds.
 Then they laughed at each other.

 “Or I may let my crucibite melt the skin from your bones.”